 What led you to a career in law firm management and legal business development?

-I started off my career as a credit analyst in an international bank where I prepared credit reports as well as performed risk analysis and due diligence.
-I often must work closely with the bank’s legal documentation unit and external law firms which piqued my interest in the legal field.
+I started off my career as a credit analyst in an international bank.
+There I prepared credit reports as well as performed risk analysis and due diligence.
+I often must work closely with the bank’s legal documentation unit and external law firms.
+That piqued my interest in the legal field.

-After 10 years in the banking & finance industry, I found my calling when I was accepted by a medium size law firm as a business development manager where I eventually rose on to management role tasked with profit & loss responsibilities and formulate strategies for future long-term growth and sustainability.
+After 10 years in the banking & finance industry, I found my calling when a medium size law firm accepted me as a business development manager.
+There I eventually rose on to management role tasked with profit & loss responsibilities.
+And formulate strategies for future long-term growth and sustainability.

 Singapore is a highly competitive legal market.
 How does your firm differentiate itself in the market?

 I constantly cerebrate on how to succeed in the business of law.
-From a professional service provider point of view, I ensure my team and myself are always just a whatsapp, phone call or an email away when my clients and working partners need us.
+From a professional service provider point of view, I ensure my team and myself are always just a whatsapp, phone call or an email away.
+If and when my clients and working partners need us.
 We maintain timely communication and adopt a pragmatic approach to align with client’s commercial objectives

 The different skillset of lawyers and role of the non-legal professionals are playing an increasingly critical role in delivering legal services.
 We are considering putting in resources in responding by opening up positions such as IT managers, business & finance analysts and social media marketers.
 In fact, I will go as far to say, this could be the only way to achieve a competitive advantage and differentiation from other rival firms in the next 5-10 years.

 In fact, our firm are recently recognized as one of Singapore best law firm in the 3rd year running of The Straits Times’ and Statista’s survey 2023 edition.